mbaujames/MyNote/README.md

-This ia a note taking app with Kotlin
+This is a note taking app with Kotlin
+See the attached Screenshots